Readers of Émile Zola’s The Kill are plunged into a world of passion and sensation: a world of corruption and greed.

 She develops a deep interest in courtesans and prostitutes.
 Disguised as a boy she dines at a cafe in which no women from her class would dare to be seen.
 She relishes the doubly transgressive nature of the relationship with Maxime, delighting in the risk of being discovered.
 Towards the end of the novel, when he is clearly tiring of her attentions, she appears at a ball dressed in such a skimpy outfit, she appears to be naked.

-Not until the end of the novel, when her infidelity has been discovered, does she realise she had been little more than another commodity to her husband.
+Not until the end of The Kill, when her infidelity has been discovered, does she realise she had been little more than another commodity to her husband.

 She was an asset in her husband’s portfolio, he urged her to buy gowns for an evening, to take lovers for a season, he wrought her in the flames of his forge, using her as a precious metal with which to gild the iron of his hands.